 High Interest Rate

 Credit cards allow you to borrow funds up to an assigned limit and repay them later through monthly bills.
 However, in case of any late or default payments, credit cards attract high interest charges along with a late payment fee.
 Also, in case you do not repay the entire bill, the interest will be charged on the outstanding amount and on new transactions from the date of purchase.
-Therefore, using a forex card for international transaction would be a smarter choice if you cannot afford to pay your credit card bill in full.
+Therefore, using a forex card for international transaction would be a smarter choice if you plan to spend a considerable amount, which you may not be able to repay timely.

 Exchange Rate